After-Shock/Cloudbox-wiki/FAQ.md

 ## pip ssl error

-This shouldnt be happening anymore with the latest prerequisite command(s), but if it still does, run `sudo easy_install pyOpenSSL` and retry.
+This shouldnt be happening anymore with the latest prerequisite command(s), but if it still does, run `sudo easy_install pyOpenSSL` and retry install.

 ## Error Connecting:  Error while fetching server API version: Timeout value connect was Timeout(connect=60, read=60, total=None), but it must be an int or float.